IHE/ITI.PMIR/input/pagecontent/issues.md

 - Removed inline example and linked to current examples.
 - Added in MessageDefinition resources
 - Added in CapabilityStatement resources
+- Replaced Audit Event tables with profiled AuditEvents
+  - Replaced queryParameters in ITI-94 audit with the subscription resource

 ## Issues